Agnes Inglis: Library curation

 In the early 1920s, Inglis began visiting the Labadie Collection at the University of Michigan Library, where she initially worked on her own research, before turning her attention to organizing the collection.
-The Labadies had collected an enormous quantity of radical literature at their home before donating it to the library, where most of it remained unorganized and uncatalogued until Inglis began working on it.
+The Labadies had collected an enormous quantity of radical literature at their home before donating it to the library, where most of it remained unorganized and uncataloged until Inglis began working on it.
 By 1924, Inglis was voluntarily working as a curator for the collection.
 She felt a sense of personal responsibility for organizing the archived material, writing to Labadie and Goldman of the scale of the work she had to do in the first months.
 She set her own hours and did not ask for payment.
 She quickly became immersed in the collection, spending whole days in the library and many nights working on it at home.
-She found the experience exhillerating, but it also left her melancholic to spend so much of her time focused on the past.
+She found the experience exhilarating, but it also left her melancholic to spend so much of her time focused on the past.